Your Shopping Bag

 My hope for 2025 is that Omega takes this bracelet and molds into something fresh like it did with the Moonwatch.
 Give me the same basic structure, with a more refined clasp, and a taper.
 That’s all I ask for.

-The other would be to introduce an Oyster-style bracelet option for the SKX-style SSK GMT line.
+The other would be to introduce an Oyster-style bracelet option for the SKX-style, SSK GMT line.
 This is similar to the way Rolex offers its GMTs on either a Jubilee or an Oyster bracelet.
-We love options, and this option would make this watch more popular than it already is which seems impossible.
+We love options, and this option would make this watch more popular than it already is, which seems impossible.
 Make it possible.

 Official Authorized Dealer of over 40+ leading luxury brands.